valdivj/jetson-nano-yolov2-darkflow/README.md

 yolov2_od_webcam _csi.py : this runs yolov2 on a rasberry pi camera

 yolov2_od_webcam.py : this runs yolov2 on a webcam:logitech webcam

+# jetson-nano-yolov2-darkflow-webserver

+I have added some programs that will let you stream the yolo model or just a webcam images to a web browser from the nano If you have followed the instructions above you should be able to run this.

+1.Make sure you are in the enviroment you created and install flask :pip install flask.

+2.Take these items from this repo and put them in youre darkflow folder you created earlier.

+:app.py

+:base_camera.py

+:camera_opencv.py #yolo webcam

+:camera_opencv2.py #just webcam

+:Templates folder

+To start run this command in youre enviroment from inside the  darkflow folder you created earlier.

+$ qunicorn --threads 5 --workers 1 --bind 0.0.0.0:5000 app:app

+Then open up a web browser and put in the I.P. address of the nano followed by :5000

+To change between yolo webcam and just webcam change camera_opencv.py to camera_opencv2.py and rerun

+$ qunicorn --threads 5 --workers 1 --bind 0.0.0.0:5000 app:app